Wednesday, July 30, 2025

 Release Day: May 27, 2025

-Many thanks to St. Martins Press for a complimentary arc of this title.
+Many thanks to St. Martins Press for a complimentary arc of this title and to MacMillan Audio for the audiobook.
 Opinions expressed are my own.

 Review first publisher in Mystery & Suspense Magazine